-You knew your idea to help others was worthy of support, so you went after and won a Nantahala Health Foundation grant.
-The hard part is over.
+You knew your innovative idea to help others was worthy of support, so you went after and won a Nantahala Health Foundation grant.
+You’ve taken the first big step.

 What’s next?
 Putting your plan in motion, of course.
 And making sure others hear about the work you and your team are doing.
 Let’s get this partnership off to a great start by working together to share this good news.